PeterNaydenov/dt-shape/README.md

 */
                  }
      // Important!
-Data should be in DT object.
+Data should be provided as dt-object.
 If is not - convert it first.
+     // dt-shape contains compatible version of dt-box. const dtbox = dtShape.getDTtoolbox ()
-     // Use dt-toolbox library.:
+     // Use dt-toolbox library:
      let dt = dtbox.init(data)

      // Build data according shape.
-Result will be a standard JS object. let resultDT = dtShape ( dt , shape )
+Result will be a dt-object. let resultDT = dtShape ( dt , shape )
+     // If you need a standard JS object, dt-object has a convertor by calling a 'model' function: let jsObject = dtShape ( dt, shape ).model (()=>({'as':'std'}))
 ```